 - Emergency mylar blanket – So light and easy to pack, this is one of those boy scout items that I’ve never used, but always carry.

-- Extra clothes – This depends entirely on the weather, but I will often pack a midweight top/bottom layer for everyone, just in case.
+- Extra layers – This depends entirely on the weather, but I will often pack a midweight fleece layer for everyone, just in case.
 Read about how we layer the kiddos for winter if you’re curious.

 Okay, so you’ve packed all the essentials listed above and you still have room in your bag.
-Here are a few winter daypack nonessentials to make your hike more fun.
+Here are a few winter nonessentials for your hiking daypack, simply to make your hike more fun.

 - A ball or something to throw – I wouldn’t recommend this on every hike, but if we’re not climbing a mountain, we often bring something to toss back and forth while we’re walking.

-- A magnifying glass or a pair of binoculars – Have you ever looked at a snow flake under a magnifying glass?
+- A magnifying glass or a pair of binoculars – Have you ever looked at a snowflake under a magnifying glass?
 How about a distant bird through a pair of binoculars?
 It’s fascinating!
 Tools for helping your kids see things differently make for a lot of fun on the trail.

 - Water bottle